zt-robinson/GreenBook/README.md

 - **Realistic Player Modeling**: 600+ virtual golfers with detailed skill attributes and mental game mechanics
 - **Dynamic Tour Card System**: Promotion/relegation system with developmental tour integration
 - **Live Tournament Simulation**: Hole-by-hole, round-by-round simulation with real-world entropy
-- **Comprehensive Betting Platform**: Multiple betting markets with dynamic odds and play money wagering
+- **Comprehensive Betting Platform**: Multiple betting markets with dynamic odds and virtual money wagering
 - **Historical Data Archive**: Complete career tracking and tournament history

 Our goal is to mirror the drama, structure, and excitement of a real PGA Tour season while providing a **safe sandbox for sports betting** enthusiasts to test their instincts without financial risk.